ashento-documentation/rclone/docs/content/sftp.md

 it will be used.
 If not, but the same login has access to a Unix shell, where the `df` command is available (e.g. in the remote's PATH), then this will be used instead.
-If the server shell is PowerShell, probably with a [Windows OpenSSH server](#windows-openssh-server), rclone will use a built-in shell command.
+If the server shell is PowerShell, probably with a Windows OpenSSH server, rclone will use a built-in shell command (see [shell access](#shell-access)).
 If none of the above is applicable, `about` will fail.

 {{< rem autogenerated options start" - DO NOT EDIT - instead edit fs.RegInfo in backend/sftp/sftp.go then run make backenddocs" >}}